Sheriff's Office Covid-19 FAQ

 Q: What is the Placer County Sheriff’s Office enforcing currently?

-A: While the Sheriff’s Office is not making arrests under the county’s directive or statewide order, we strongly urge you to follow them to protect our community and the vulnerable population.
+A: While the Sheriff’s Office is not making arrests under the county’s or the statewide orders, nor operating checkpoints to restrict travel, we strongly urge you to follow them to protect our community and the vulnerable population.

 Q: I am a business owner in Placer County, and unsure whether I should remain open or closed?